Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <h3> Discussion and Some Final Thoughts </h3> <br>

-<p>  The project is now concluded, having selected an optimal site for a fire station improvement.
+<p>  The project is now concluded, having selected an optimal site for an improved fire station.
 It is important to note that the results of this study were sensitive to parameters.
 If "good" fire service were considered to be ten minutes instead of eight, a different candidate fire station may have been deemed ideal.
 Additionally, limitations on whether a fire station could be improved or expansions in the number of fire stations for improvement would also yield different results.  </p> <br>

 <p> The original idea for this project stemmed from an urban GIS applications course taken at Western Kentucky University.
 The project was simpler, as it did not involve the use of soft constraints or opportunities (i.e., weighing spatial layers numerically) or location-allocation analysis to potentially improve a fire station.
 Fewer types of spatial data were involved in finding a suitable site.
 At some point, this project may be redone using more advanced geospatial techniques and more detailed datasets.  </p> <br>